-(R) Cash Cash comprises cash on hand and balances with banks.

-- (S) Net Earnings Per Share Basic net earnings per share are calculated by dividing the net earnings by the weighted-average number of common shares outstanding during the period.
-Diluted net earnings per share is determined by adjusting net earnings and the weighted-average number of common shares outstanding for the effects of all potentially dilutive shares, which comprise shares issued under the Share Option Plan and Director Deferred Share Unit Plan. - (T) Use of Estimates, Assumptions & Judgment The preparation of financial statements in conformity with IFRS requires management to make estimates, assumptions and judgments that affect the application of accounting policies, the reported amounts of revenues and expenses during the reporting period and disclosure of contingent assets and liabilities in the consolidated financial statements and notes.
+- (R) Cash Cash comprises cash on hand and balances with banks. - (S) Net Earnings Per Share Basic net earnings per share are calculated by dividing the net earnings by the weighted-average number of common shares outstanding during the period.
+Diluted net earnings per share is determined by adjusting net earnings and the weighted-average number of common shares outstanding for the effects of all potentially dilutive shares, which comprise shares issued under the Share Option Plan and Director Deferred Share Unit Plan. - (T) Dividends Dividends declared and payable to the Company's shareholders are recognized as a liability in the consolidated balance sheets in the period in which distributions are declared. - (U) Use of Estimates, Assumptions & Judgment The preparation of financial statements in conformity with IFRS requires management to make estimates, assumptions and judgments that affect the application of accounting policies, the reported amounts of revenues and expenses during the reporting period and disclosure of contingent assets and liabilities in the consolidated financial statements and notes.
 Judgment has been used in the application of accounting policy and to determine if a transaction should be recognized or disclosed in these financial statements while estimates and assumptions have been used to measure balances recognized or disclosed.